MilesLitteral/futhark/README.md

 Discussion, technical talks, brainstorming and drafting are all posted to the FM Gist, feel free to read or contribute to the conversation: https://gist.github.com/MilesLitteral/3ae5c427eab97b32d87b7e311d028efe

-A handy test command for the build (in root) is `futhark-metal metal dotproduct.fut`
+A handy test command for the build (in root) is `futhark metal dotproduct.fut`